Why You Understand Spanish But Can’t Speak It

 - Prosodic matching (using the right rhythm and intonation)

-All of this happens simultaneously, in fractions of a second, with a person waiting for your response.
-Traditional language study prepares you for exactly none of it.
+All of this happens at once, in fractions of a second, with a person waiting for your response.
+Traditional language study prepares you for none of it.

 Why Vocabulary Apps Don’t Fix This

-Apps that teach vocabulary, grammar rules, or translation between English and Spanish are building declarative knowledge, facts you can recall when given time to think.
+Apps that teach vocabulary, grammar rules, or English-Spanish translation build declarative knowledge.
+Facts you can recall when given time to think.

-Fluency requires procedural knowledge, automatic skills that operate below the level of conscious attention.
-The difference is the gap between knowing what a grammar rule says and being able to use it without thinking about it.
+Fluency requires procedural knowledge.
+Automatic skills that operate below conscious attention.
+The gap is between knowing what a grammar rule says and using it without thinking about it.

 You can pass a grammar test and still freeze in conversation.
-The test is measuring the wrong thing.
+The test measures the wrong thing.

 The Speaking Reflex Deficit